Desktop clients

 The Desktop clients panel in the model view page lets you browse compatible desktop clients and make one active, which enables a direct connection between the client and the ShapeDiver online platform.
 Once this connection is active, data and geometry can be sent to and from the client from the platform.
-We describe below the steps to make a desktop client active.
-Once that is done, you will be able to fetch geometry from the active client and conversely bake output geometry computed in the platform again to the active client.

-Step 2: Create an active connection between the client and one of your models
+Create an active connection between the client and one of your models

 From the model view page of the model you want your client to interact with, open the “Desktop clients” panel on the right: